This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Ferstel Passage

-A short walk from the City Hall and the Austrian Parliament, Palais Ferstel is one of the few buildings in Vienna with a passage designed as a shopping arcade.
+A short walk from the Town Hall and the Austrian Parliament, Palais Ferstel is one of the few buildings in Vienna with a passage designed as a shopping arcade.
 The Ferstel Passage used to be a social hub in the 20th century.

 Nowadays, it’s lined with small shops, cafés and restaurants, ideal for a quick refreshing stop in between your sightseeing in Vienna.
 Palais Ferstel was built in 1860 to house the Austrian National Bank and Stockmarket and it’s also home to the famous Café Central.